Friedrich Panzinger: Biography

-From 4 September 1943 to 6 May 1944, Panzinger succeeded Humbert Achamer-Pifrader as the commander of Einsatzgruppen A (a mobile killing squad), composed of three sub-group Einsatzkommando that oversaw the security police matters in the area of Army Group North in the Baltic states and Belorussia.
+From 4 September 1943 to 6 May 1944, Panzinger succeeded Humbert Achamer-Pifrader as the commander of A (a mobile killing squad), composed of three sub-group that oversaw the security police matters in the area of Army Group North in the Baltic states and Belorussia.
 Panzinger's unit carried out the murder of potential opponents and those deemed "racially inferior".
-During this time, Panzinger was also the Befehlshaber der Sicherheitspolizei und des SD (Commander of the Security Police and SD) in Riga.
+During this time, Panzinger was also the in Riga.
 Panzinger was assigned to the headquarters of the SD and Gestapo in Ukraine.

 A reorganization of Amt IV of the Reich Security Main Office (RSHA) in March 1944 led to a breakdown of territory divisions between Panzinger and Achamer-Pifrader.
 While Panzinger took over leadership of sub-office IV A, he also served under Achamer-Pifrader in sub-office IV B. Panzinger's group now stood as follows: